Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Do the tape test before you shop seriously

-Plan the “reach zone”
+Plan the reach zone

 Choose the correct L orientation for how you live

-Decide what the sofa should “aim at”: TV, fireplace, window view, or the person you talk to most.
-Put the longer leg where it supports that focus without cutting off entry paths.
-If you’re between left- and right-facing options, prioritize the route people naturally take from the doorway to the rest of the room; the “wrong” L usually fails on traffic flow, not aesthetics.
+Decide what the sofa should face first: the TV, fireplace, window view, or the people you talk to most.
+Put the longer leg where it supports that use without cutting off the natural path through the room.
+If you are torn between left- and right-facing options, traffic flow should make the final decision.

 Get comfort right: seat depth, back support, and cushions